pmcalabrese/gulp-logwarn/README.md

 Set `logLevel` to either `'warn'` or `'info'` to change what gets printed to the console.
 Using `'warn'` will only print messages for files that contain a `console.log`, whereas using `'info'` will print information for all files passed in regardless of whether there are any `console.log`s in that file.

+### `color` [optional]

+You can choose to override the color of the warning or info messages with `color`.
+The  colors available are:
+- black
+- red
+- green
+- yellow
+- blue
+- magenta
+- cyan
+- white
+- gray
+- grey

 ## TODO

 - tests